Skip to main content

 University of Algarve

 The Iberian Peninsula, due to its geographical position and the role of its southern regions as one of the last refuges of Neanderthals, represents an ideal natural setting for testing models of cultural and demographic trajectories leading to the definitive disappearance of these populations.
-This project seeks to expand this framework by implementing a new approach to archaeological and paleoenvironmental records associated with late Neanderthals in the southwestern Iberian Peninsula.
+This project seeks to expand this framework by implementing a new approach to archaeological and paleoenvironmental records associated with late Neanderthals in the southwest of the Iberian Peninsula.

 Starting Grants